Why Is My Period Late? 16 Potential Causes for a Missed Period

 Being overweight or suddenly putting on a significant amount of weight, can affect your menstrual cycle by causing excess oestrogen production.
 This can lead to a late or missed period.

 If you think that your weight is causing period irregularities, you should speak to your doctor.
-Obesity and missed periods can sometimes indicate a medical condition, such as polycystic ovary syndrome (PCOS), so it is important to get it checked out.
+Obesity and missed periods can sometimes indicate a health condition, such as polycystic ovary syndrome (PCOS), so it is important to get it checked out.
 Alternatively, your doctor will be able to provide you with healthcare advice and signpost you to services which can support you to lose weight.
-Weight loss medication is also an option where lifestyle measure have failed.
+Weight loss medication is also an option where lifestyle measures have failed.

 On the flipside, significant weight loss and low body weight can cause a woman to miss her period.
 Being underweight or having too little body fat compared to your body mass, known as a low body-fat ratio, can reduce your oestrogen reproductive hormone levels so that ovulation and menstruation do not occur.

-You should see your doctor or a dietician if you have excessive weight loss or you are underweight.
+You should see your doctor or a dietician if you have excessive weight changes or you are underweight.
 They can help you to get the right amounts of nutrients your body needs to function correctly and resume your menstrual cycle.

 Thyroid problems can cause abnormal menstrual changes.
 Your thyroid is a gland responsible for your body's metabolism.

-If you have an underactive thyroid, also known as hypothyroidism, your periods may be less frequent, but heavier.
+If you have an under active thyroid, also known as hypothyroidism, your periods may be less frequent, but heavier.
 Other symptoms of hypothyroidism include weight gain, fatigue, dry skin and hair loss.

 A blood test can help your doctor determine if you have a thyroid problem.
 Medication is available to help you

-7. Perimenopause
+8. Perimenopause

 Menopause usually occurs in women between the ages of 45 and 55.
 It is officially recognised when a woman hasn’t had a period for at least 12 months.
 After menopause, you won’t have a period again.